Affiliate links on Android Authority may earn us a commission. Learn more.

 To conclude, there’s no single answer as to where the iPhone gets made.
 While final assembly only takes place in two or three countries, the iPhone’s individual components and raw materials come from nearly every corner of the world.

-The latest iPhones are made in China, but rely on components from all over the world.
+The latest iPhones are mostly made in China, but rely on components from all over the world.
 Apple has also shifted the assembly of older iPhone models to other Asian countries, namely India and Vietnam.

 No, the iPhone is assembled in China, Vietnam, and India.
 However, some electronic components in the iPhone do come from the USA.